 Interestingly, while I initially passed this booth during my official "go down every aisle" run, I didn't stop at it the first time around.
 I'm not sure why.
 Maybe the crowds were too thick and I didn't get a good look.
 Happily, I needed to hit a bank machine before leaving which took me on a second trip down row "i" and that's when I noticed Evelyne Rivest Savignac's pretty ceramics.
 The artist told me she's been a vendor at the show for the last eight years, so if you've been in the past, you may remember her.
 I was especially charmed by her little leafy bowls.
 They have the vibe of something sold at Anthropologie (but are much more authentic, of course).

-, for example.) but I just can't write about any more.
+And that's IT.
+Honestly, I saw some other stuff I liked (bow-ties by Genuine Article, for example.) but I just can't write about any more.
 This is already the most unwieldy blog post I've ever written.

 Go to the show.
 Enjoy.
 Support your indie artists and crafty friends.
 And remember, wear comfy shoes.
 And if you're not too exhausted afterwards, tell me what you got!

 P.S.
 Sorry about the lighting in some of these shots.
 I'm no photographer and since artists provide their own light at each booth, dimness is an issue.

 P.P.S.
 Shout-outs to my web friends Jen @ Rambling Renovators and Staci @ Switch Studio for letting me talk their ears off at breakfast, Pam @ Cherish Toronto for being my favourite person to run into at these things, and House & Home magazine staffer/editor Margot Austin (who I may or may not have terrified when I declared "I'm obsessed with you!" - because I'm the sort of weirdo who says things like that, apparently).
 Sigh.